philosophy-flow/poketable/README.md

 ## Overview

-Application build with vanilla JS that fetches Pokemon data from PokeAPI and renders it into an HTML table.
+Application built with vanilla JS that fetches Pokemon data from PokeAPI and renders it into an HTML table.
 Pagination is enabled and 25 Pokemon are rendered at a time.
-The user can export the current table data into an Excel file.
+The user can filter displayed data by the Pokemon's type, and the filtered data can be exported into an Excel document.

 ## Dependencies